 Primary agency webpage: Illinois Environmental Protection Agency (IEPA)

-Under the law, CWSs must provide the IEPA with a “water distribution system material inventory” on April 15 of each year, starting in 2018, until the inventory is complete.
+Under the law, CWSs must provide the IEPA with a "water distribution system material inventory" on April 15 of each year, starting in 2018, until the inventory is complete.
 IEPA also directs CWSs to post their materials inventory, including locations of LSLs, on their public website.
-If the CWS does not have a public website, IEPA will post it for them.
+If the CWS does not have a public website, IEPA will post their inventory data for them; however, this will not include location information.
 The inventory must identify the: